Fr0sT-Brutal/awesome-pascal/README.md

 * [PascalSCADA](http://sourceforge.net/projects/pascalscada).
 Set of components (framework) for Delphi/Lazarus to make easy the development of industrial applications (HMI=Human Machine Interface/SCADA=System Control And Data Acquisition).
 It runs on Windows, Linux and FreeBSD.

+* [Windows Ribbon Framework for Delphi](https://github.com/turbopack/ribbonframework).
+This Delphi library allows Delphi developers to use of the Windows Ribbon Framework in their Delphi applications.
+This library uses the native Windows library to implement the Ribbon functionality.
+It does not emulate the Ribbon user interface like other Delphi component sets do (or Delphi's built-in Ribbon emulation components).

+* [DKLang](https://github.com/yktoo/dklang).
+DKLang Localization Package is a set of classes intended to simplify the localization of applications written in Delphi.

 ## Database ##